Cancer Survivor Is Running Through Life

 Staff of the Genesis Cancer Care Institute and the Kenneth H. McKay Center for Breast Health provided treatment, support and information throughout Juehring’s journey.
 She had surgery, chemotherapy, radiation therapy and reconstructive surgery all at Genesis.

-“I would advise anyone facing a cancer diagnosis to take advantage of what is available right here whenever possible,’’ Michelle Juehring.
+“I would advise anyone facing a cancer diagnosis to take advantage of what is available right here whenever possible,’’ said Michelle Juehring.
 “Not only did I receive a high quality of care, but I received compassionate care across the board.

 “When you are first diagnosed, you think about where the best care is.
 But what you need might be available in your own community.